Commitment to Nondiscrimination and Anti-Harassment/Anti-Bullying

 Northrop Grumman is committed to the principles of equal employment opportunity and nondiscrimination, and we believe every person has the right to be treated with fairness, dignity and equal consideration.
 To further this commitment, activities must be implemented to ensure compliance with all applicable laws and regulations.

 Northrop Grumman prohibits discrimination based on any protected status, workplace harassment/bullying, and retaliation for filing a complaint or providing information related to a complaint.
 Northrop Grumman provides equal employment opportunity to all employees and applicants without regard to an individual's protected status: race/ethnicity, color, national origin, ancestry, sex/gender, gender identity/expression, sexual orientation, marital/parental status, pregnancy/childbirth or related conditions, religion, creed, age, disability, genetic information, veteran status, or any other protected status.

 Affirmative Action Obligations

-Vice President of Global Corporate Responsibility Sandra Evers-Manly is responsible for the overall direction of our EEO/AA compliance programs.
-The director of EEO Compliance manages the company’s EEO/AA programs and has been assigned to direct and oversee the establishment of the affirmative action plans throughout the company.
-Should you have questions regarding our AAPs or wish to view the available portions of the plans, please contact your Human Resources business partner to schedule an appointment during regular business hours.
+Vice President of Global Corporate Responsibility Sandra Evers-Manly is responsible for the overall direction of our equal employment opportunity and affirmative action compliance programs.
+The director of EEO Compliance manages the company's EEO/AA programs and has been assigned to direct and oversee the establishment of the affirmative action plans throughout the company.
+Should you have questions regarding our AAPs or wish to view the available portion of the plans, please contact our EEO Compliance Office: EEOCompliance@ngc.com.